Funeral Songs for a Son: A Mother's Guide to Choosing Music

 Tips for Choosing Music

-Would your son have wanted something traditional and reverent, or would he have appreciated hearing his favorite rock song?
+- Consider His Personality: Would your son have wanted something traditional and reverent, or would he have appreciated hearing his favorite rock song?
 The music should reflect who he was, not just who you wished he'd be.
-If he loved heavy metal, one heavy metal song amid more traditional choices honors his authentic self.

-As his mother, you have a unique perspective.
-Including a song that speaks specifically to your relationship—even if it's not a traditional funeral song—can be deeply meaningful.
-Maybe it's the song that was playing when he was born, or the one you danced to at his wedding.
+- Include Your Voice: As his mother, you have a unique perspective.
+Including a song that speaks specifically to your relationship can be deeply meaningful.

-Songs like “Tears in Heaven” and “Gone Too Soon” are particularly meaningful for young children, while songs like “Simple Man” or “My Way” better suit adult sons who lived full lives.
-Lullabies work for children but may feel strange for a 50-year-old man.
+- Consider His Age: Songs like "Tears in Heaven" and "Gone Too Soon" are particularly meaningful for young children, while "Simple Man" or "My Way" better suit adult sons.

-Most services benefit from a mix: one deeply emotional song that allows mourners to grieve openly, and one more hopeful piece that celebrates his life.
-You might include something sad at the beginning and something uplifting at the end.
+- Balance Grief and Celebration: Most services benefit from a mix: one deeply emotional song that allows mourners to grieve openly, and one more hopeful piece that celebrates his life.

-If your son had a wife, children, or close friends, consider including music that speaks to their grief as well.
-While your loss as a mother is profound, others loved him too and deserve to feel represented in the service.
+- Don't Forget His People: If your son had a wife, children, or close friends, consider including music that speaks to their grief as well.

-This decision doesn't have to be made immediately.
+- Take Your Time: This decision doesn't have to be made immediately.
 Most funeral homes and services understand that grieving families need time.
-Listen to options when you're ready, and trust your instincts about what feels right.